 The scripts/llm.py Helper Module

-Notebooks 2 and 3 use a shared LLM helper module (scripts/llm.py) that encapsulates the Q&A chain.
+The Office projects use a shared LLM helper module (scripts/llm.py) that wraps the Q&A chain.
 Here is the full module:

 # scripts/llm.py